What are the symptoms of plantar fasciitis?

 The symptoms are severe - for example, they are stopping you from walking more than a few steps, or they are causing you significant problems in your daily life.

-You have tingling sensations or loss of feeling in the feet - this is unusual with plantar fasciitis, and could be a sign of a nerve problem.
+You have tingling sensations or loss of feeling in your feet - this is unusual with plantar fasciitis, and could be a sign of a nerve problem.

-You have diabetes and pain in the foot.
-People with diabetes are at risk of getting other foot problems, which can sometimes have similar symptoms to plantar fasciitis.
+You have diabetes and pain in your foot - people with diabetes are susceptible to developing other foot problems, which can sometimes have similar symptoms to plantar fasciitis.

 The pain is getting worse or keeps coming back.